Learn more about Women and Social Movements in the United States!

 Through more than 70,000 pages of curated documents, plus new video and audio recordings, Women and Social Movements in Modern Empires since 1820 explores prominent themes related to conquest, colonization, settlement, resistance, and post-coloniality, as told through women’s voices.
 This archival database includes documents related to the Habsburg, Ottoman, British, French, Italian, Dutch, Russian, Japanese, and United States empires, and to settler societies in the United States and South Africa.
 A large, innovative section focuses on the voices of Native Women in North America.

-COMING SOON!
-This upcoming addition to the Women and Social Movements Library, edited by Jill Jensen, is Development and the Global South, 1919-2019.
-This collection looks at women’s global economic participation and activism over an entire century.
+Women and Social Movements Library, Development and the Global South, 1919-2019, edited by Jill Jensen, looks at women’s global economic participation and activism over an entire century.
 This database sets out to reveal and assess a realm of individual efforts, organizational initiatives and socio-cultural projects led by women in the global south.
 Within this framework, we contextualize gender, opportunity, and struggle.
 It includes previously undigitized primary sources, curated government documents, and hard-to-find materials.
 With this collection, support students and faculty across a variety of disciplines—history, political science, women’s studies, economics, human rights and more.

 For this project, editor Thomas Dublin sought out biographical sketches of Black Woman Suffragists and supporters of the National Woman’s Party and the National American Woman Suffrage Association.
 This work is yielding names of more than 3,500 activists not previously identified in biographical dictionaries.